Northwest Championship: 2002 origin

 In his fourth year as head coach, Neuheisel's 2002 team was floundering.
 In early November they had a 4–5 record, 1–4 against Pac-10 opponents, and had lost 4 of the last 5 games.
 The Huskies were at serious risk of a losing season, their first since 1976, and of missing a bowl game.

 Through rare happenstance, Washington was scheduled to play the three other Pacific Northwest schools in order to end the season.
 Neuheisel, sensing an opportunity to motivate his team, declared that despite the thus far disappointing season the Huskies were still fighting to win the "Northwest Championship" by sweeping Oregon State, Oregon, and Washington State in their remaining games.

 It was a successful rallying cry, and the Huskies first beat Oregon State.
-The next week they won at Autzen Stadium, their first win against Oregon at home since 1996.
+The next week they won at Autzen Stadium, their first win against Oregon on the road since 1996.
 The Huskies capped the season with a triple-overtime victory in Pullman over No. 3 Washington State in the Apple Cup, claiming the Northwest Championship with back-to-back-to-back wins over the other northwest schools.